mitchellh/patchstructure/README.md

     [copystructure](https://github.com/mitchellh/copystructure).
 You can
     set the `Shallow` field to true on the operation to avoid this behavior.

+  * The "test" operation is currently implemented with `reflect.DeepEqual` which is _not_ exactly correct according to the RFC.
+This will work fine for most basic primitives but the limitations of that approach should be known.
+In the future we should rework this.

 ## Installation

 Standard `go get`: